In a nutshell

 Wicker Toboggan Ride

-The basket sledges are for sure one of the funniest things to do in Funchal
+The wicker toboggans are one of the most unique highlights in Funchal

-What you need to know: On the other side of the mountain station in Monte is the departure of the traditional basket sledges.
-In the 19th century, this unusual means of transportation was the only way to get down the mountain besides walking.
-Today, the Carrinhos de Cesto are a real tourist attraction in Funchal.
+What you need to know: On the other side of the Monte upper station is the starting point for the traditional wicker toboggan ride.
+This unusual mode of transportation was the only way — aside from walking — to get down the mountain in the 19th century.
+Today, the Carrinhos de Cesto are a genuine tourist attraction in Funchal.

-Our tip: Avoid days when cruise ships are in port – you may have to queue for up to two hours.
+Our tip for the wicker toboggan ride: Avoid days when cruise ships are in port.
+You could end up waiting in line for up to two hours.

 Admission